luciasalar/cognitive_distortion_project/important_data/Cognitive Distortion Annotation Guidelines_revised.md

 ## Checklist of Cognitive Distortions:

-* Jumping to Conclusions.
+* **Jumping to Conclusions**.
 Draw negative conclusion without evidence to support that conclusion.

 	Example:
-	She’s not answering my phone, she must be cheating on me.
+	- She’s not answering my phone, she must be cheating on me.

 * Catastrophizing.
 One believes the worst situation will occur.

     Example:
- 	I better not try because I might fail, and that would be awful.
+ 	- I better not try because I might fail, and that would be awful.

 *Difference between Jumping to Conclusions and Catastrophizing: